Bakudankun/ddu-source-dirmark/README.md

 [1]: https://github.com/kmnk/denite-dirmark
 [2]: https://github.com/Shougo/ddu.vim

 To bookmark a directory, call `dirmark` action for an item of `file` kind.
-That action is automatically defined.

 ## Required